-The best time of year to sell a house in the UK is usually Spring or Autumn and it’s a little-known fact among homeowners that the sale of a house requires slightly different approaches depending on the time of year.
-Home sellers who tailor their sale, giving it a seasonal approach will have a far greater chance of achieving their target sale price.
-Estate agents usually have extensive knowledge in tailoring a marketing campaign according to the time of year, but having some knowledge on the subject yourself could help you to secure a speedy sale at the highest possible price.
+The best time to sell your house in the UK is usually Spring or Autumn.
+However, it’s a little-known fact among homeowners that the sale of a house requires slightly different approaches depending on the time of year.
+Home sellers who tailor their sales, giving it a seasonal approach, will have a far greater chance of achieving their target sale price.
+Estate agents usually have extensive knowledge in customising a marketing campaign according to the time of year, but having some insight on the subject yourself could help you secure a speedy sale at the highest possible price.

 Selling a House in the Spring

-The spring is a time of new beginnings and optimism.
-What is the best month to sell your house in Spring?
-It has to be March, only because leave it any longer, and you’ll be constrained by the fast approaching Summer month of June and the start of the holiday season.
-All that lies ahead of June is the relaxing, and hopefully warm, days of summer so give your home the time to sell and start the marketing process in March.
+The Spring is a time of new beginnings and optimism.
+So what is the best month to sell your house in Spring?
+It has to be March, only because leave it any longer, and you’re constrained by the fast-approaching Summer month of June and the start of the holiday season.
+All that lies ahead of June is the relaxing and hopefully warm days of summer, so give your home the time to sell and start the marketing process in March.

 Selling a House in the Summer

-Most experts and estate agents agree that the sale of property during the summer months is not the best time of year to sell a house.
-Buying a house when the kids are off school and the sun is shining is not always a priority.
+Most experts and estate agents agree that property sale during the summer months is not the best time to sell your house.
+When the kids are off school, and the sun is shining, buying a home is not always a priority.
 Many potential buyers will be enjoying a well-earned break, and they will not want to waste the hottest time of the year visiting houses for sale.

-However, to move your property forward and get a sale, then waiting until autumn may not be an option.
-If you don’t have any choice, you can improve your chances of securing a quick sale in the summer months by taking a few simple steps.
-Paying close attention to your gardens, concentrating on ‘kerb appeal’ and making the best use possible of the summer sunlight could make your property an attractive summer purchase.
+However, to move your property forward and get a sale, waiting until autumn may not be an option.
+If you don’t have any choice, you can improve your chances of securing a quick deal in the summer months by taking a few simple steps.
+Paying close attention to your gardens, concentrating on ‘kerb appeal and making the best use possible of the summer sunlight could make your property an attractive summer purchase.

 Selling a House in the Autumn

-Property specialists widely accept that early autumn represents one of the best times of year to sell your house.
+Like Spring, Autumn is the best time to sell a house.
+Property specialists widely accept that early autumn represents one of the best times of year to sell your home.
 The summer holidays are over, kids are back at school, and the best of the weather has passed.
 With Christmas still some distance away, this time of year sees demand for properties rise sharply in the UK.

 However, with winter only a matter of weeks away, you should attend to any exterior home improvements without delay.
 Check for any defects on your roof, and clean your gutters of leaves at least once a week.
 The colours of autumn also present a fantastic opportunity to take some stunning photographs, so make the most of the opportunity by investing in a quality camera or hiring a professional photographer for the job.
 In most cases, an experienced estate agent will take charge of this process.